Flash-X/Flash-X-docs/docs/source/Eos.rst

 directly on a point by point basis, since it permits pipelining and provides better cache performance.
-Certain optional quantities such electron pressure, degeneracy parameter, and thermodynamic derivatives can be calculated by the function if needed.
+Certain optional quantities such electron pressure, degeneracy parameter, and thermodynamic derivatives can be calculated by the ``physics/Eos/Eos`` function if needed.
 These quantities are selected for computation based upon a logical mask array provided as an input argument.
 A .true. value in the mask array results in the corresponding quantity being computed and reported back to the calling function.
-Examples of calling the basic implementation are provided in the API description, see .
+Examples of calling the basic implementation ``Eos`` are provided in the API description, see ``physics/Eos/Eos``.

 The hydrodynamic and burning computations repeatedly call the Eos function to update pressure and temperature during the course of their